 Old Joe looks up some cryptic numbers at the library, when letters begin to form on his hand and arm spelling out "Beatrix."
 Old Joe meets Young Joe at the diner.
 They order identical meals.
 Old Joe asks Joe how his French lessons are going, then says in French: "I know you have a gun under the table pointed at me."
 When Young Joe doesn't understand, Old Joe says "It's okay that you didn't get all that.
 You will."
 As Old Joe says, he's glad he learned the language.
 Old Joe tells Joe more about the Rainmaker: he appeared out of nowhere, and single-handedly took control of all the major crime syndicates within six months.
 He's responsible for mass executions and vagrant purgings, and he ordered the closing of all loops.
 The syndicate men killed Old Joe's wife by accident when Old Joe was captured.
 Shortly before this, Old Dale (one of Joe's looper colleagues) gave Old Joe a numerical sequence that hints at finding the rainmaker.
-Old Joe knows that in Joe's present, the child who will grow up to become the Rainmaker is living in the same county as a child.
+Old Joe knows that in Joe's present, the child who will grow up to become the Rainmaker is living in the same county.
 If Old Joe can kill the Rainmaker, then he never would be captured, and his wife would still be alive.
 All that is known about the Rainmaker is that he has a synthetic jaw, and he watched his mother being killed.

 They tussle when Old Joe realizes that Young Joe still plans to kill him.
 The Joes notice that the diner has cleared out.
 Staff and customers have disappeared.
 Suddenly, the Gat Men burst in.
 Old Joe gives Joe a piece of a map with an address marked and a string of digits, and tells him that the Rainmaker may live there.
 Young Joe and the Gat Men shoot at Old Joe as he runs off.
 Then the Gat Men start shooting at Young Joe, who also runs off.